What Happens If You Miss Your Florida Insurance CE Deadline?

 How to Avoid Missing a Florida CE Deadline

-The most effective way to avoid compliance issues is to complete continuing education well before the renewal deadline.
+The best way to avoid reinstatement issues is to complete continuing education requirements before your deadline.

-• Tracking the renewal deadline based on birth month
+• Track your CE deadline based on your birth month

 Stay Ahead of Your Florida CE Deadline